IanBrettell/PhD-thesis/docs/04-MIKK_F2.md

 (ref:F2-coverage) Mean depth of sequencing coverage per chromosome for the 271 F2 samples used in this analysis.

 \begin{figure}
-\includegraphics[width=0.8\linewidth]{figs/mikk_behaviour/coverage_F2} \caption{(ref:F2-coverage)}(\#fig:F2-coverage)
+\includegraphics[width=1\linewidth]{figs/mikk_behaviour/coverage_F2} \caption{(ref:F2-coverage)}(\#fig:F2-coverage)
 \end{figure}

 A third issue is the matter of selecting the optimal HMM parameters for calling the recombination blocks, as described in Chapter \@ref(Somite-chap).
 For the analysis in this current Chapter I used the same HMM parameters as I had used there.
 In that Chapter, I used the p-values from the resulting genetic linkage analysis as a rough measure of genotyping quality (assuming that lower p-values were driving by more accurate genotypes), together with a qualitative assessment of how many crossovers I expected to observe in a particular chromosome for a subset of the sample.
 The issue can be resolved by obtaining "ground truth" genotype calls through high-coverage sequence data for a set of samples that have also been shallow-sequenced.
-This would allow one to compare the HMM recombination block calls with the ground truth genotypes, and thereby train the model to optimise the accuracy of its predictions for the locations of the recombination sites (while validating the trained parameters with a test dataset).
+This would allow one to compare the HMM recombination block calls with the ground truth genotypes, and thereby train the model to optimise the accuracy of its predictions for the locations of the recombination sites (using a test dataset to validate the parameters).
 I expect the improved genotype calls will further improve the power to detect genetic variants.

 With respect to the genetic linkage analysis, due to the method I used to calculate the genetic relationship matrix (**GRM**), I was compelled to exclude all SNPs that were missing calls in any of the samples, reducing the number of SNPs to merely ~40K out of the ~20M in the full dataset.
 Not only does this reduce the accuracy of the GRM as a means of capturing the relative relatedness between samples, but the problem will only be exacerbated with the inclusion of additional samples (as the likelihood of a SNP having at least one sample with a missing call will increase with the number of samples).
 I will therefore adapt my method to include SNPs with missing calls, which should further increase statistical power.

 Finally, I applied a separate genetic linkage association test for the state frequency of each HMM state, where it may be beneficial to apply a method that can combine the information across all states into a single phenotype (if not fewer phenotypes), and then run an association test on that reduced phenotype.
-There are a number of alternatives to consider, including principal components analysis (PCA) or MTAG (Multi-Trait Analysis of Genome-wide summary statistics) [@turleyMultitraitAnalysisGenomewide2018].
-Ultimately the hope is that by leveraging the information about the frequencies in which the fishes occupy each state, combined across *all* states, while appropriately taking into account the interdependence of those frequencies (e.g. the more time a fish spends in state 3, the less time it is likely to spend in state 13), it will further strengthen these results.
+There are a number of alternatives to consider, including principal components analysis (PCA) of the state frequencies, or the software MTAG (Multi-Trait Analysis of Genome-wide summary statistics) [@turleyMultitraitAnalysisGenomewide2018] which can combine the summary statistics from multiple genetic association tests.
+Ultimately, the hope is that by leveraging the information about the frequencies in which the fishes occupy each state, combined across *all* states, while appropriately taking into account the interdependence of those frequencies (e.g. the more time a fish spends in state 3, the less time it is likely to spend in state 13), it will further strengthen these results.

-## Lessons

-* Describe using a different MIKK panel line as the reference, preferring a moderate-moving line to enable easier detection of social genetic effects from fast-moving lines, i.e. which lines cause *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* to move more boldly?

-* Explain why I didn't choose 22-1 or 10-1.

-* Add path plots for interesting lines

-* Figure showing choices of crosses
+Aside from modifications that are designed to increase statistical power, there is also capacity to improve the way that I phenotype the individuals, and in particular how I characterise social genetic effects.
+In this analysis I have only used two behavioural variables: distance and angle of travel.
+This behavioural dataset is extremely rich, in that there are myriad variables that could be extracted from the videos.
+Shoaling traits would have special relevance to the study of social genetic effects.
+For instance, one could extract three variables that would be associated with shoaling behaviours: a) distance between tank partners; b) synchrony in speed; and c) parallelism in direction of travel.
+These three variables could then be reduced down to two with an HMM (i.e. one state representing "shoaling", and another representing "not shoaling").
+The frequencies that the different MIKK lines spend in these states would allow one to rank them by the degree of shoaling behaviour they exhibit, and this would likely be a far more accurate representation of social genetics than what I have shown here.